 2. Based on 2014 data provided by the National Association of Boards of Pharmacy (NABP) to Midwestern University Chicago College of Pharmacy

-3. Based on 2014 survey administered in May 2014 in which 168/211 (80%) of graduating students responded and 126/168 (75%) indicated having secured employment upon graduation.
-Two respondents did not disclose their specific job placement.
+3. Based on 2015 survey administered in May 2015 in which 199/199 (100%) of graduating students responded and 144/199 (72.4%) indicated having secured employment upon graduation.
 The total number of graduates includes students who may have begun the curriculum earlier.

 5. Based on the Class of 2014, this percentage is reflective of those graduating students who assumed residency training after graduation.
 Of these students, 30 matched through the National Matching Service (NMS), and 7 reported to have found residency positions through the post-match scramble, which may not be inclusive of all such students.
 The total number of graduates includes students who may have begun the curriculum earlier.

-6. Based on 2013 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in March 2013.
-Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2013.
-This rate is based on 35 students from the Class of 2013 and 4 students from previous graduating classes.
+6. Based on 2015 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in March 2015.
+Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2015.
+This rate is based on 32 students from the Class of 2015 and 1 student from a previous graduating class.